Samsung/tizen-docs/docs/application/dotnet/guides/notification/noti.md

         noti.AddStyle(style);
         ```

-    2. Save the notification instance as a template and define a name for the template, using the `SaveTemplate()` method of the [Tizen.Applications.Notifications.NotificationManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.NotificationManager.html) class:
+    -   Save the notification instance as a template and define a name for the template, using the `SaveTemplate()` method of the [Tizen.Applications.Notifications.NotificationManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.NotificationManager.html) class:

         ```csharp
         NotificationManager.SaveTemplate(noti, "CALL_ACCEPT");
         ```

--   To use the template when creating a new notification, call the `LoadTemplate()` method:
+2. To use the template when creating a new notification, call the `LoadTemplate()` method:

     ```csharp
     Notification loadNotification = NotificationManager.LoadTemplate("CALL_ACCEPT");
     ```

-## Related Information
+## Related information
 * Dependencies
   -   Tizen 4.0 and Higher